DexKit/dexkit-js-2024/content/blog/emojis-and-communication.md

 ---
-title: "Emojis and communication: how they have gone from irrelevance to indispensable"
+title: 'Emojis and communication: how they have gone from irrelevance to indispensable'
-date: "July 17, 2023"
+date: 'July 17, 2023'
+excerpt: >-
-excerpt: "<p>Discover the fascinating history and profound impact of emojis as we explore their journey from humble beginnings to global icons.
-Join us in celebrating the International Day of Emojis on July 17th and uncover how these expressive symbols have revolutionized modern communication.
-From bridging language barriers to enhancing emotional connections, emojis have become indispensable tools in our digital lives.
-We&#8217;ll even delve into their unexpected foray into the world of investments, highlighting their potential to engage shareholders and investors.
-Explore the captivating world of emojis and their evolving role in our interconnected society.</p> "
+  Discover the fascinating history and profound impact of emojis as we explore their journey from humble beginnings to global icons.
-category: "Blog"
+category: Blog
-slug: "emojis-and-communication"
+slug: emojis-and-communication
-imageUrl: "/blog-images/20230717_Emoji-day-blog.png"
+imageUrl: /blog-images/20230717_Emoji-day-blog.png
 ---

 Greetings, esteemed readers!